Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Triangulated graphs

+The obtained \qc graph $(G',Q')$ is internally-triangulated.
 We claim that the labeling $A_{Q'}$ determined by $Q'$ is angular.
-By construction, $A_{Q'}$ refines $A_{Q}$, and hence the Vertex condition is satisfied by all the vertices different from $z$; the Vertex condition for $z$ holds since all its four incident angles have category $90^\circ$.
-Also, all the faces of $G'$ that are not incident to $z$ are also faces of $G$ and hence satisfy the Cycle condition.
-Faces $(u,z,v)$ and $(v,z,w)$ have an angle with category $0^\circ$ at $u$ and $w$, respectively, while all the other angles have category $90^\circ$, and hence they satisfy the Cycle condition; finally, faces $(u,r,z)$ and $(z,r,w)$ always have an angle with category $0^\circ$ and two angles with category $90^\circ$, regardless of the category of the angle at $r$ in $A_Q$.
+By construction, $A_{Q'}$ refines $A_{Q}$, and hence the Vertex Condition is satisfied by all the vertices different from $z$; the Vertex Condition for $z$ holds since all its four incident angles have category $90^\circ$.
+Also, all the faces of $G'$ that are not incident to $z$ are also faces of $G$ and hence satisfy the Cycle Condition.
+Faces $(u,z,v)$ and $(v,z,w)$ have an angle with category $0^\circ$ at $u$ and $w$, respectively, while all the other angles have category $90^\circ$, and hence they satisfy the Cycle Condition; finally, faces $(u,r,z)$ and $(z,r,w)$ always have an angle with category $0^\circ$ and two angles with category $90^\circ$, regardless of the category of the angle at $r$ in $A_Q$.
 By Lemma~\ref{le:angular-no-source}, we have that $(G',Q')$ is bi-acyclic and has no internal sources or sinks.

 We remark that the addition of the path between $v$ and $r$ via $z$ adds a constraint on the relative position of $v$ and $r$ in $G'$ that was not in $G$, namely that $r$ has to lie above and to the right of $v$.
-However, we proved that this does not alter the bi-acyclicity of $(G',Q')$.
-This could also be seen by observing that the presence of edge $(u,w)$ and of vertices $u$ and~$w$ implies that there exists no path in $G$ from $r$ to $v$ whose edges are either all directed upwards or all directed rightwards.
+However, we proved (Lemma~\ref{le:angular-no-source}) that this does not alter the bi-acyclicity of $(G',Q')$.
+This could also be seen by observing that the presence of edge $(u,w)$ and of the quadrant constraints on $r$ imposed by vertices~$u$ and~$w$ implies that there exists no path in $G$ from $r$ to $v$ whose edges are either all directed upwards or all directed rightwards.

 Finally, note that the two angles incident to $v$ that are delimited by edge $(v,z)$ get category $90^\circ$, since $z \in \Nur(v)$, and hence $A_{Q'}$ has fewer internal angles with category $180^\circ$ than $A_Q$.